pubnub/video-sync/README.md

 ## Introduction

 VideoSync is an API that synchronizes the playback of embedded YouTube videos across multiples browsers.
-Play and pause your videos in sync.

 ### [Live Demo](http://larrywu.com/videosync/)